Zhu-Sicheng/MAFS5370-Project1-Sicheng-Zhu-21184536/README.md

     - 1 Risk-free Asset with a constant return of `0.02`.
 - **Initial State**: Wealth $W_0 = 1.0$, with an equal weight distribution `[0.25, 0.25, 0.25, 0.25]`.
 - **Constraints**:
-    - No short selling is allowed.
+    - No short selling is allowed(but short selling is optimal).
     - Weights must sum to 1.
     - Transaction limits: Maximum weight adjustment per asset is $\pm 0.1$ per step, with a total absolute adjustment limit of $0.1$.
 - **Utility Function**: Constant Relative Risk Aversion (CRRA) utility: